More...

 It’s important to understand that there is a difference between a story archetype and a character archetype.

 A quarterback who needs to get to the playoffs is old hat, but a quarterback who is thrown into a murder investigation and gambling plot is relatively fresh.
-This is how the filmmakers behind The Last Boy Scout handled their archetypical characters.
+This is how the director behind The Last Boy Scout handled their archetypical characters.

-Archetypical Characters in The Last Boy Scout
+Story characters archetypes in The Last Boy Scout

 In fact, this is one of the best ways to make sure that your story is a bit more fresh and a bit less tired and derivative.